webandras/cleanui-laravel/README.md

 However, it will not contain more example modules to keep this starter slim.

-_This project is under development, so no stable version is available yet._

 ## News

 - This project supports Laravel 11.
 Livewire was updated to version 3 (with all the necessary changes in components).